m-n/lazy-susan/README.md

    * error as usual.

 LAZY-SUSAN achieves this by implementing the part of the reader algorithm that is used when collecting a token.
-To hijack CL's rt machinery we have to use a rt in which our TOKEN-READER read macro has been set as the macro function for every character that can start a symbol or number.
-You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (ls:rt). (ls:rt) also sets doublequote and #: macro characters so they can use our idea of a single escape, and a macro function for #B, #O, #X, #R so that they can use digit separators.
+To hijack CL's readtable (rt) machinery we have to use a rt in which our TOKEN-READER read macro has been set as the macro function for every character that can start a symbol or number.
+You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (LS:RT).
+(LS:RT) also sets doublequote and #: macro characters so they can use our idea of a single escape, and a macro function for #B, #O,
+#X, #R so that they can use digit separators.

 Example: Traits
 ---------------